We’ve gotten things all tangled up and the wrong way round.

 For wrapping food, a hemp food wrap is a great alternative to cling wrap.

-4. SANDWHICH BAGS FOR A WASTE-FREE LUNCH
+4. SANDWICH BAGS FOR A WASTE-FREE LUNCH

 If a child takes their lunch in a sandwich bag every day, they will throw away at least 280 sandwich bags a year.
 And that doesn’t include waste generated by little lunch!